Desvelao/aghanim/tutorials/6command-requirements.md

 			// responseDM: (msg, args, client, command, requirement, conditionReqContext) => "DM: You don't have permissions to execute this command created by function"
 			run: // custom function run(msg, args, client, command, requirement, conditionReqContext)
 			init: (client, command, requirement) => {
-				// do something when this requirement is added to commnad, for example add a hook to command }
+				// do something when this requirement is added to command, for example add a hook to command }
 			// You can add other props to be accesible through requirement variable }